 Impose a firm cancellation policyInclude a well-structured cancellation policy in your hotel reservation process and clarify it to your guests.
 The policy must be guest-friendly while also protecting the interests of your hotel.
 Make sure that customers are held accountable in the event of a no-show.
 A stricter cancellation policy can benefit both your hotel and your customers.
 It also reduces bogus bookings.

-Send automated remindersWhen you maintain communication with your guests, you provide them with a more personalised experience.
+Send automated remindersWhen you maintain communication with your guests, you provide them with a more personalized experience.
 Set up your message to let them know you're looking forward to their visit.
 Invest in digital hotel booking software that is easy to use on mobile devices.
 Set up automated emails and SMS messages to send reminders and updates about upcoming trips and deals.

 Offer discounts and dealsValidate your customer's reservation and provide a discount.
 Customers who book early will receive special upgrades or deals.
 This makes you appear more trustworthy because you reward your customers with lower rates.
 You can use multiple types of promotions for this.
 You can offer bonus points if your hotel provides a loyalty program.
-For customers who booked directly with you, on the other hand, you can give out special incentives with discounts at your hotel’s restaurant or bar, even provide special cut-off prices off their bookings.
+For customers who booked directly with you, on the other hand, you can give out special incentives with discounts at your hotel’s restaurant or bar, and even provide special cut-off prices for their bookings.

 Work on guest data and insightData contains a wealth of information.
-Furthermore, much of this information is likely to be readily available to an organisation.
+Furthermore, much of this information is likely to be readily available to an organization.
 Hotels can gain incredible customer insights by leveraging relevant, qualitative data.
 With this information, hotels can direct their marketing efforts toward profitable customer segments, efficient channels, and sophisticated marketing strategies.
-This approach increases turnover and streamlines operations; y focusing investment on tried-and-true methods, hotels can reduce overhead and maximise net profits by focusing investment on tried-and-true methods.
+This approach increases turnover and streamlines operations; y focusing investment on tried-and-true methods, hotels can reduce overhead and maximize net profits by focusing investment on tried-and-true methods.
 Invest in a CRM for your hotel.

-No-shows is and will remain a part of the hospitality industry.
+No-shows are and will remain a part of the hospitality industry.
 It is critical to value your relationships with your customers to avoid this.
 Build stronger relationships with your customers and mutual respect, and you'll be surprised at how punctual they can be.